lido22/library-management-system/README.md

 `docker exec -it python_scripts python generate_fake_data.py`

-you can now interact with the API using any client like Postman
+you can now interact with the API using any client like Postman on port 8080

 All the endpoints aren't secured except adding a new user.
 In order to add user use the following settings.
 I created two in mermory users, one with role admin which can access anything and the other with role patron which can do anything except adding users.